craftcms/docs/docs/5.x/system/routing.md

 In some cases, you may want a URL to load a template, but its location in your `templates/` folder doesn’t agree with the URI (therefore bypassing step #4), or the URI itself is “dynamic” or parameterized.

-A good example of this is a yearly archive page, where you want a year to be one of the segments in the URL (e.g. `blog/archive/2018`).
-Creating a static route or template for every year would be impractical—instead, you can define a single route with placeholders for dynamic values:
+A good example of this is an “archive” browseable by year, controlled by a path segment in the URL (e.g. `blog/2025`).
+Remembering to create an entry, static route, or template each year would be impractical—instead, you can define a single route with placeholders for dynamic segments:

 ![Creating a New Route](../images/routing-creating-new-route.png)

 ### Creating Routes

-To create a new Route, go to <Journey path="Settings, Routes" /> and choose **New Route**.
+To create a new route, go to <Journey path="Settings, Routes" /> and choose **New route**.
 A modal window will appear where you can define the route settings:

 - What should the URI look like?
 - Which template should get loaded?
+- Which sites does the route apply to?

-The first setting can contain “tokens”, which represent a range of possible matches, rather than a specific string.
-(The `year` token, for example, represents four consecutive digits.)
+The first setting can contain [tokens](#available-tokens), which represent a range of possible matches, rather than a specific string.
+The `year` token, for example, represents four consecutive digits.
+Tokens can be anywhere in a route, and do not need exclusive control over a path segment (i.e. `blog/daily-summary/{year}-{month}-{day}`).
 When you click on a token, Craft inserts it into the URI setting wherever the cursor is.

-If you want to match URIs that look like `blog/archive/2018`, type `blog/archive/` into the URI field and choose the `year` token.
+If you want to match URIs that look like `blog/2025`, type `blog/` into the URI field, then insert the `year` token.

 ::: tip
-Route URIs should _not_ begin with a slash (`/`).
+Route URIs should _not_ begin with a slash (`/`), and cannot contain query strings (`?`) or fragments (`#`).
 :::

 After defining your URI pattern and entering a template path, press **Save**.
 The modal will close, revealing your new route on the page.

-When you point your browser to `https://my-project.tld/blog/archive/2018`, it will match your new route, and Craft will load the specified template with value of the `year` token automatically available in a variable called `year`:
+When you point your browser to `https://my-project.tld/blog/2025`, it will match your new route, and Craft will render the specified template with a variable named `year`, corresponding to the token:

 ```twig
 {# Fetch posts in the specified `year`: #}